markabrahams/node-net-snmp/README.md

  * Correct reference to non-existant `req` variable in the `Session` objects constructor (should be `this`)

+## Version 1.1.18 - 15/05/2015

+ * Correct argument number and names to the `snmp.createSession()` function
+ * Add missing braces to an example in the README.md file

 # Roadmap

 In no particular order: